 - can be created using apps on a mobile device or using a web browser application

 - there are several free applications and apps to create them available

-The purpose of this section is for you to improve your practice by learning from articles and/or research by other professionals.
+This section will help you improve your practice as you learn from articles and/or research from other professionals.

-1. Refer to this table of Advantages and Disadvantages of Different Media from the 21things4students site to think about the features and use of different types of media and your own educational goals.
+1. Refer to this table of Advantages and Disadvantages of Different Media from the 21things4students site to think about the features and use of different types of media and how they meet your own educational goals.